- Security Options

-This option is applicable to the Enterprise Server prior to login or relogin into the eStudio.
+These are the options applicable to the Enterprise Server prior to login or relogin from the eStudio.

-Hide the confirmation dialog when switching between Enterprise Servers: If this option is enabled, when the user is working on multiple servers, the user is no longer prompted with a confirmation dialog to switch the active server and an incative server will be automatically made active whenever the user wants to perform any action (Open Event Process, delete Event Process, CRC, Launch, Import, Export, and so on) on that Enterprise Server.
+Hide the confirmation switch dialog: If this option is enabled when the user is working on multiple servers, the user is no longer prompted with a confirmation dialog to switch the active server and an incative server will be automatically made active whenever the user wants to perform any action (Open Event Process, delete Event Process, CRC, Launch, Import, Export, and so on) on that Enterprise Server.

-Time (minutes) for relogin attempt upon HA failover: An Active Server connection failure triggers the enterprise server node connected to that server to reconnect to the backup server or the same server whichever becomes active within the time interval (in minutes) specified here.
+Time to relogin upon HA failover: If this time is set to a particular value when the user is working on HA servers, the failure of the active server triggers the enterprise server node connected to that server, to reconnect to the backup server or the same server whichever becomes active within the specified time interval (in minutes).
 In case the server(s) takes too long to switch their state(s), a message is logged on the console and the attempt to relogin to studio is failed.
 It is advisable to increase the time in this case approximately to the time taken by any of the servers to become active.